Car Accidents

 • Emergency room visits and surgeries.

-• Ongoing physical therapy or medications.
+• Ongoing physical therapy and medications.

 • Lost wages from missed work.

-• Reduced future earning ability.
+• Reduced future earning capacity.

-• Car repairs or total loss value.
+• Vehicle repair costs or total loss value.

-• Physical pain and suffering
+• Physical pain and suffering documented throughout recovery.

-• Emotional trauma and mental health issues
+• Emotional trauma and mental health impacts.

-• Loss of enjoyment of life
+• Loss of enjoyment of life and daily activities you can no longer do.

-• Disfigurement or visible scarring
+• Disfigurement or permanent visible scarring.

 Type of Damage Examples Requires Proof?